Table of Contents

 Unique Selling Points and Recent Upgrades: Highlight what makes the property stand out.
 Mention features like a newly renovated kitchen, spacious backyard, or energy-efficient windows.
 List any recent renovations or upgrades, such as a new roof, updated HVAC system, or remodeled bathroom.
 This is also crucial information that allows the appraiser to determine the condition and quality of the respective property.

-Leases and Rental Income: If the property in question is a multifamily or an income generating property, the buyers are just as likely to be interested in the leases and the rental income, as they are in the property itself.
+Leases and Rental Income: If the property in question is multifamily or income-generating, the buyers are just as likely to be interested in the leases and the rental income, as they are in the property itself.
 Information regarding tenants, leases, and rental amounts should be first and foremost when it comes to these types of properties.
 Not only do they help buyers and potential investors, they are also a major aspect of the appraisal.

 High-quality photos are essential in depicting a property faithfully and truthfully.
 In an MLS listing, the photographs are the medium by which both buyers and appraisers judge a property.
 Here are some tips:

 Exterior Shots: Take pictures of all four sides of the property, capturing the landscaping and any outdoor features like a deck or pool.
-In addition to the exterior photos of the building, a realtor should also include the street views in both directions to show where the property falls on a street.
-If there are any external factors such as a corner street or cul-de-sec or a school across from the subject, these exterior pictures help provide context.
+In addition to the exterior photos of the building, a realtor should also include the street views in both directions to show where the property falls on the street.
+If there are any external factors such as a corner street, cul-de-sac, or a school across from the subject, these exterior pictures help provide context.

-Interior Photos and Key Features: Ensure each room is clean and well-lit.
-Take photos from multiple angles to give a comprehensive view.
-Try to include essential features like the windows, light fixtures, heating elements, fireplaces, built-in bookshelves, or high-end appliances etc. This not only highlights the rooms but also provides good information to the appraiser.
+Interior Photos and Key Features: Make sure every room is clean and well-lit.
+Capture photos from multiple angles to provide a comprehensive view.
+Include important features such as windows, light fixtures, heating elements, fireplaces, built-in bookshelves, and high-end appliances.
+This will not only showcase the rooms effectively but also give valuable information to the appraiser.

-With the rise of digital tools, offering floor plans, virtual tours, along with videos can significantly enhance your listing.
-As mentioned previously, the visual element in an MLS listing is paramount.
-The more an appraiser and buyer can see of the property, the better they can make accurate decisions.
+With the rise of digital tools, incorporating floor plans, virtual tours, and videos can significantly enhance your listing.
+As mentioned earlier, the visual aspect of an MLS listing is crucial.
+The more an appraiser and a buyer can view the property, the better equipped they will be to make accurate decisions.

 Conclusion